CATEGORIES

 The process of loading Rhadamanthys modules and their general flow did not change much since the last version, 0.5.0, that we described in detail in our previous report.
 The initial Rhadamanthys executable has a hardcoded package from which Stage 2 is unpacked.

 The role of Stage 2 is to run extensive evasion checks on the compromised machine, connect to the Command-and-Control server (C2), and download the next package which contains Stage 3.
-Stage 3, shipped steganographically in a WAV file, is a rich set of stealer modules and attacks various targets.
+Stage 3, shipped steganographically in a WAV file, is a rich set of stealer modules that attack various targets.
 We described most of these modules in our previous article.

 A complete list of Rhadamanthys Stages 2 and 3 is available in Appendix A.